SM 32x400 [2xM8] / N42 - magnetic roller

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
-It's also worth noting that miniscule components of these devices have the potential to be problematic in medical diagnosis in case of swallowing.
+- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of children's health.
+Furthermore, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.

 Exercise Caution with Neodymium Magnets